AV29/string-color-parser/readme.md

  * **defaultColor** - a color for nesting depth that out of range due to size of colors array.
 Default - 'black'

+ * **solidHighlight** - A boolean flag defining whether to highlight text with background style.
+Default - false